Locally-Owned "Family Run" Carpet

 directly.
 In the end, if you pay just $8.99 per yard for the carpet,

 don't expect it to last for 10 years.
-Even though you can get a great deal
+Even though you may get a great deal

 on discounted carpets, always remember that there was some reason why it was